 Choose a program

-In recent years new diagnostic and prognostic tests and technologies have been developed that have created new opportunities for cytotechnologists.
+In recent years, new diagnostic and prognostic tests and technologies have been developed that have created new opportunities for cytotechnologists.
 This has necessitated expanded knowledge in areas of molecular diagnostics.
-An expanded curriculum has been developed for those interested in continuing their education.

 Career opportunities for cytotechnologists are good.
 Jobs are open in both rural and metropolitan areas in all regions of the country.
 Positions are available in diagnostic cytology, as well as in research, education and administration.

 Cytotechnologists are employed in hospital laboratories, universities and private laboratories.
 After further study, you may advance to positions such as supervisor or educator.
 Opportunities in research, particularly on subjects pertinent to clinical diagnosis, may be available depending on where you are employed.

 According to a 2013 wage survey of laboratories conducted by the American Society for Clinical Pathology, average hourly pay for cytotechnologists ranges from $31.45 for staff cytotechnologists to $37.09 for cytotechnologist supervisors and managers.
 The average annual salary ranges from $64,416 to $82,556 a year depending on the job level.